 The Office of Student Life coordinates trips to sporting events, theaters, and four-year colleges and universities.
-It also plans a variety of student forums and fairs as well as hosts national speakers and entertainers on campus.
+It also plans a variety of student activities and fairs, as well as hosts national speakers and entertainers on campus.
+Student Life also oversees the Student Life Centers located at the Parham Road and Downtown Campuses.

-For more information about campus-wide activities or student clubs, please call (804) 523-5983, (804) 523-5082, or email studentlife@reynolds.edu.
+For more information, call (804) 523-5983, (804) 523-5082, or email studentlife@reynolds.edu.